Jeffrey Flier: Opinion

 Since stepping down as dean, Flier has increasingly contributed policy-oriented publications focusing on a number of issues affecting health care and biomedical research in current times, among them: health care reform and its sustainability, enhancing US health provider workforce, the pros and cons of prevailing credit attribution practices in academia and industry, the realities and options linked to the irreproducibility of research results, improving the institutional handling of scientific misconduct, the obsolescence of distinctions between basic and translational biomedical research, and the complexities behind conflict of interest (COI) disclosure.

-Flier has questioned the blanket and often ineffective approach toward DEI (diversity, equity, inclusion) initiatives.
+Flier has questioned blanket approaches toward DEI (diversity, equity, inclusion) initiatives.
 He does not support mandatory diversity statements in faculty applications.
 He does not support the removal of historic portraits in universities (which are predominantly of white men) in order to provide more inclusive environments for historically underrepresented populations, like women and minorities.
 Flier says he wants fairness for all, and he has critiqued what he calls “the harmful cancel culture”.
 He and other leaders have asked for a more favorable adjudication for David M. Sabatini, a biologist who was fired by the Howard Hughes Medical Institute and resigned from the Whitehead Institute and MIT following an allegation of sexual misconduct.